 What is renewable diesel?

-Renewable diesel is a low CO2 synthetic diesel fuel, typically seeing purity and real world performance response superior to petroleum diesel fuel.
-Renewable diesel is a next generation biofuel made by either the Fischer-Tropsch or Hydrogenation processes.
-The technology that makes renewable diesel involves taking various lower grade feedstocks, typically garbage, and turning then into a diesel hydrocarbon by gasifying and then reforming the molecular stew created with a catalyst and the addition of hydrogen in the process.
+Renewable diesel is a synthetic diesel fuel, known for it’s lower CO2 characteristics, typically seeing purity and real world performance response superior to petroleum diesel fuel.
+Renewable diesel is a next generation hydrocarbon diesel biofuel made by either the Fischer-Tropsch or Hydrogenation processes.

 What is renewable diesel made of?

 Renewable diesel can be made from a host of things, usually a low value waste product.
 The most common feedstock used currently is waste vegetable oil, wastes from animal rendering, and other biologically derived oils.
 Processes using bio-oils are following a Hydrogenation process to turn low value waste oils into high value diesel and jet fuel.

 Renewable Energy Group and Diamond Green Diesel (Diamond Green is in a joint venture with Valero) are the largest producer of renewable diesel with their REG Ultra Clean Diesel product in the United States.
 Neste is the largest producer of renewable diesel internationally, with its “Neste My” product. being the two largest producers of low CO2 bio-oil derived renewable diesel fuels.
 There are quite a few newer Renewable Diesel projects coming on line around the United States as well as in the Pacific Northwest.

 Other refiners of renewable diesel (on a much smaller scale of production) are using a Fischer-Tropsch process with wood waste, sorted higher grade municipal garbage, and other high btu value carbon based waste products.
 Many expect this to technology to be the future of all diesel and jet fuel refining turning refuse into fungible low carbon fuel.